 Originally named Mak Ying Tung, the artist added the ‘2’ to her name in 2018 after visiting a Fengshui master in the hopes of gaining fame and fortune by perfecting the number of strokes in her Chinese name.
 The endorsement of her new identity marked the beginning of a self-fulfilling prophecy.
 Attesting to this phenomenon, the artist sought to maximize the success of her exhibition House of Fortune by seeking affirmation from not only theological but scientific authorities.
 To streamline the Fengshui master’s prediction made three years ago, Mak Ying Tung 2 shortens her name to Mak2 in 2021.

-Mak2’s multimedia installation Feeding the Multitude comprises a heap of 3D-printed crystals and two projected videos of running binary code.
+Mak2’s multimedia installation Feeding the Multitude comprises a heap of 3D-printed crystals and a projected video of running codes.
 Borrowing the religious belief that Chinese gods bring good fortune, the artist invites a Fengshui master to perform a consecration ritual (Kaiguang) on a digital file that contains the 3D model of a crystal.
 With the file, the artist prints out a mound of minuscule sculptures, all of which theoretically carrying the master’s blessing.
-Played on a loop, innumerable 1s and 0s run from the ceiling down, across the wall, and onto the pile of printed sculptures.
-The projections each consist of a set of binary code; one generated from the crystals’ 3D model file, and the other from the audio recording of the Kaiguang ritual.
+Played on a loop, innumerable codes run from the ceiling down, across the wall, and onto the pile of printed sculptures.
+The projection consists of codes generated from the crystals’ 3D model file and from the audio recording of the Kaiguang ritual.
 While the initial ceremony was performed only on the digital file, the notion that its effect will transfer onto any subsequent products suggests that value will exist as long as it is believed as such.
 By translating the Fengshui master’s blessing into an array of different physical forms and media, the installation alludes to the replicability of faith.

 A continuation of her ongoing series, Home Sweet Home: Feng Shui Painting is a sub-series of triptychs on canvas, composed using the popular American life simulation game “The Sims”, with each panel of an artwork painted by a different painter found on the Chinese e-commerce platform Taobao.
 Using elements of the videogame, Mak2 stages bizarre but idyllic environments that reflect her home city, Hong Kong, projecting into it the unreachable fantasies of real life.
 She then asks a Fengshui master for spiritual consultation regarding the colors, décor, and positioning of each digital composition.
 Having optimized the Fengshui, the virtual homescapes are then screen captured, divided into thirds, and sent to separate painters.
 As the imagery is materialized via paint and brush through the hands of three strangers, the final triptych becomes unpredictable owing to the painters’ inconsistent skill levels, techniques, and use of materials.